zacharygian/twitter-clone/README.md

 - A user can “follow” and “unfollow” another user
 - A user can list the latest “tweets” from followed users
 - A tweet displays username, avatar of user (both linking to user's profile)
-- A user can comment on a “tweet” with another “tweet” of no more than 140 characters
+- A user can comment on a “tweet” with another “tweet” of no more than 140 characters,
 - A user can access the comments from a “tweet”
+- A user can only comment on a "tweet" if he follows the user who posted that "tweet"
+- A user can access the user's profile from the "tweet" on the comment page